Who is Charles Harmon?

 - I’ve gone on two African safaris with Safari Kay.

-- I recently taken down my astronomy blog because I sold the domain name.
+- I took down my astronomy blog because I sold the domain name.

 - I need travel articles you submit to my travel site that you write about your travels (800 words or more) – I will publish them there if quality is good.

-- I’m showcasing old comics and ads on my comic nostalgia website.
+- I showcased some old comics and ads on my comic nostalgia website.

 - I have a site that reviews PLR suppliers.

-- I put up a new site about India.
+- I put up a site about India.

-- I’m working on a new site about colors to replace an old site I took down a few months ago.
+- I finished my new site about colors to replace an old site I had taken down.

 That’s a very brief list of some of the things I have done.
 Not enough, but I gained a LOT of experience and knowledge in the process.